Dyalog/APLCourse/docs/broken-keyboard-problems.md

 1. This function returns unique major cells of `⍵`.

-	???+Hint "What primitive function is this?"
+	???Hint "What primitive function is this?"
 		We want to model the **unique** function `∪⍵` without using the **downshoe** `∪` glyph.

-	???+Example "Answers"
+	???Example "Answers"
 		Index-of returns the index of the first occurance of an element.
 For `⍵⍳⍵`, this becomes a list of integer ID numbers which correspond to major cells as they appear.

 		```APL